servo/project/governance/ADMINISTRATORS.md

 Expiration: Custom (1 year)
 Repository access: `Only select repositories` and select `servo/<repo>`.
 Permissions: `Pull requests`: `Read and write`

+Since the token is created with `servo` as the resource owner, the token request must be manually approved by a servo admin afterwards.
+This approval is not required when regenerating an existing token.

 Repository secret names: